O Kadhal Kanmani

 musical romantic drama film written, directed and produced by Mani Ratnam.
-The film stars Dulquer Salmaan and Nithya Menen, portraying a young couple in a live-in relationship in Mumbai.
+The film stars Dulquer Salmaan and Nithya Menen, portraying a young Tamil couple in a live-in relationship in Mumbai.
 Prakash Raj and Leela Samson play supporting roles as an older couple in the film, portraying the younger couple's landlords.
 The film was said to be a "reflection of the modern mindset of urban India", dealing with issues such as marriage and traditional values.
 The film featured music composed by A. R. Rahman, cinematography by P. C. Sreeram and editing by Sreekar Prasad.
 The title of this film is borrowed from the song 'Pottu Vaitha Kaadhal Thittam' from Kamal Haasan's 1992 film Singaaravelan.

 Prior to the film's release, the soundtrack was well received and the promotional activity of the film on social media also garnered praise.
-O Kadhal Kanmani was released on 17 April 2015 and won positive reviews from critics, praising the lead pair's performances and the quality of the film's technical aspects.
-The film became a financial blockbuster at the box office, performing extremely well in Indian multiplexes and overseas.
-The film was later remade into Hindi as Ok Jaanu in 2017.
+O Kadhal Kanmani was released on 17 April 2015 and won positive reviews from critics, praising the lead pair's performances and the film's technical aspects.
+The film became a blockbuster at the box office, performing extremely well in Indian multiplexes and overseas.
+The film was later remade in Hindi as Ok Jaanu in 2017.
 O Kadhal Kanmani has gained a cult status over the years.

 Plot

-Aditya Varadarajan is a video game developer who accidentally meets Tara Kalingarayar at his colleague's wedding.
-He later finds out that she is planning to pursue her studies in Paris.
-They soon begin to call each other often, go out together, and start to fall in love during a holiday that they take together.
-They agree that marriage is not for them and decide to have a live-in relationship instead, and Tara moves into Adi's place, rented from Ganapathy.
-They wish to spend their time with each other before they go their separate ways for their respective careers.
-Tara and Adi live happily, being playful with each other.

-One midnight, Tara has a conversation with Ganapathy.
-She tells him that she might get her visa approved for going to Paris, and that it is hard for her to leave Adi and go far away.
-The next day, Tara goes to Jaipur for her business, and Adi starts to miss her terribly.
-Upon seeing the love and patience that Ganapathy has for his wife Bhavani, an Alzheimer's patient, they begin to understand the importance of each other's presence in their lives.

-Soon, Adi is selected to develop his skills in video games and to go to the US.
-He tells his colleague that it is hard for him to leave Tara.
-The next day, both of them make an agreement to enjoy themselves to the maximum for the 10 days left before they separate.
-Nearing the last day, they begin to have little fights and arguments, which do not last long.